larsjuhljensen/tagger/README.md

 #### Names ####

 The names file specifies the actual strings of text that might be written in a document that refer to a specific entity.
-(LARS are these names expanded, case sensitive?)
 The names file is specified with the --names command line option.

 The names file contains the following two tab separated columns: